pts/minilibc686/README.md

 * minicc: A C compiler frontend to build small, statically linked ELF-32 executables.
-By default, these executables link against minilibc686, but with the usual `-nostdlib' flag, you can add your own libc.
+By default, these executables link against minilibc686, but with the usual `-nostdlib` flag, you can add your own libc.
 It can use GCC and Clang compilers installed onto the system, and it runs the compiler and the linker with many size-optimization flags, and it can most unnecessary stuff from the final executable (use the `-s` flag).
 In